Andur1n/Advent-of-Cyber---2025/Day 20/Writeup.md

 First we learned about race conditions on how these work, what's causing it and how to exploit it.

 We then had to exploit this vulnerability for ourselves.
-We started by enabling 'Foxyproxy' and 'Burp Suite' in order to capture our 'HTTP' requests.
+We started by enabling `Foxyproxy` and `Burp Suite` in order to capture our `HTTP` requests.
 We turned "Intercept" off to make sure that `Burp Suite` doesn't hold our `HTTP` requests.

 To exploit the vulnerability we first created a legitimate request by ordering the "SleighToy Limited Edition" and pay for the product.
 This created a real `POST` request in `Burp Suite` that contained the details of our order.